-Diego Hills Central Public Charter observes federal and state legal requirements, in regard to, providing Professional Learning.
-PL is targeted, based on principles of adult learning theory, supported with coaching & follow-up, and assessed to evaluate the impact on student learning (CDE - Greatness by Design, California Professional Learning Standards).
+Diego Hills Central Public Charter observes federal and state legal Diego Hills Central Public Charter observes federal and state legal requirements, in regard to, providing Professional Learning.
+PL is targeted, based on principles of adult learning theory, supported with coaching & follow-up, and assessed to evaluate the impact on student learning

+(CDE - Greatness by Design, California Professional Learning Standards).
 PL at the school supports the development of teachers' expertise with English Learners and focuses on using students' linguistic and cultural assets.
-Diego Hills Central Public Charter also provides teachers with research and evidence-based instruction for ELs designed to maximize the development of students' English as well as make best use of their core curricular knowledge and skills through differentiated instruction.
+Diego Hills Central Public Charter also provides teachers with research and evidencebased instruction for ELs designed to maximize the development of students' English as well as make best use of their core curricular knowledge and skills through differentiated instruction.

 Professional Learning for educators at Diego Hills Central Public Charter are guided by the California Quality Professional Learning Standards (CDE, 2014/15).
 These standards assist Diego Hills Central Public Charter in their professional learning goals and plans.
 Diego Hills Central Public Charter provides educators several avenues for Professional Learning.

 Teachers of ELs are provided time to reflect and collaborate on their instructional practices and use assessments to guide instruction.
 Teachers are part of effective Professional Learning Communities that assist in meeting the needs of diverse learners.